-In this exercise you will be visualising a favourite type of fruit.

-Because all things are on some level connected and are all made from ultimately from the same energy field we are all able to attune ourselves to this energy and manipulate it.
+In this exercise you will be visualising a pocket watch made of shiny copper.
+Because all things are on some level connected, and are all made from ultimately the same energy field, we are all able to attune ourselves to this energy and manipulate it.
 This is done primarily through the art of visualising our will.
 The following exercise will help you to develop your ability in this respect.
 Remember that first you visualise and then you create.
-Bear in mind too that the quality of the visualisation greatly affects the outcome of what you have willed.
-It may take quite a number of attempts before you really feel you can see the fruit you chose, don't worry unduly if it never feels quite "real" either -these things take time.
+Bear in mind, too, that the quality of the visualisation greatly affects the outcome of what you have willed.
+It may take quite a number of attempts before you really feel you can see the pocket watch, don't worry unduly if it never feels quite "real" either -these things take time.

 Ground and centre.
 Use a nine, eight, nine breathing pattern.
 Hold out your dominant hand in front of you palm up.
-Visualise holding a tasty item of fruit.
+Visualise holding a copper pocket watch.
 Will (but don't strain) the image into reality.
-Touch it with your other hand, squeeze it and feel it, move it around.
+Touch the casing with your other hand, feel the cold of the metal, the pleasing ridges of the winder.
 Bring it closer to you.
-Examine the skin, its colour and texture, its marks and scratches.
-Put it close to your nose.
-Breathe in and smell it.
-Take a bite from it.
-Feel the sensation on your teeth and tongue.
-Taste the juice and hear the crunch as you chew and how it feels as you swallow.
-Continue to eat until all that is left are the seeds or the core.
-Visualise it in your hand.
-See the seeds and feel the wetness on your palm.
-When you are ready place your other hand over it and will the seeds or core to disappear.
+Examine the dial, the numbers and hands, its marks and scratches.
+Put out your tongue and lick the casing-it tastes sharp like a penny.
+You can smell the wet copper.
+Now put it to your ear, the steady ticking is pleasing and peaceful.
+When you are ready, place your other hand over it and will the watch to disappear.